khulnasoft/integrations-core/ibm_i/README.md

 ### Configuration

-The IBM i check queries an IBM i system remotely from a host running the Datadog Agent.
-To communicate with the IBM i system, you need to set up the IBM i ODBC driver on the host running the Datadog Agent.
+The IBM i check queries an IBM i system remotely from a host running the Khulnasoft Agent.
+To communicate with the IBM i system, you need to set up the IBM i ODBC driver on the host running the Khulnasoft Agent.

 #### ODBC driver

 Once the ODBC driver is installed, find the ODBC configuration files: `odbc.ini` and `odbcinst.ini`.
 The location may vary depending on your system.
 On Linux they may be located in the `/etc` directory or in the `/etc/unixODBC` directory.

-Copy these configuration files to the embedded Agent environment, such as `/opt/datadog-agent/embedded/etc/` on Linux hosts.
+Copy these configuration files to the embedded Agent environment, such as `/opt/khulnasoft-agent/embedded/etc/` on Linux hosts.

 The `odbcinst.ini` file defines the available ODBC drivers for the Agent.
 Each section defines one driver.
 For instance, the following section defines a driver named `IBM i Access ODBC Driver 64-bit`:
 ```